filipi87/toys-metric-collector/web-client/README.md

 # Daily sample metric collector - web-client

-web module responsible for interacting with the coach-service and provide a web graphical interface.
+Web module responsible for interacting with the call-service and provide a web graphical interface.

 ## Dev Dependencies
 You will need these technologies in order to run the application